pierre-guillou/swigex0/README.md

 * You must restart your computer after installing these requirements
 * RTools is not the unique way to install MinGW on Windows, but it is our preferred way as we can handle R packages compilation

+## Known caveats

+If you experience the following error while importing *swigex* Package under Python:

+    RuntimeError: module compiled against API version 0x10 but this version of numpy is 0xe

+... you may need to upgrade numpy:

+    python -m pip install --upgrade numpy

 ---

 ## License